Upgrade (film): Production

 The film was originally titled STEM.
 Whannell wrote the first draft at least six years before making the film.
+According to Whannell, the film was inspired by films such as RoboCop, Total Recall, and The Terminator.
 Principal photography on the film began in March 2017 in Whannell's hometown of Melbourne.
 The chase scene taking place on the southern section of the Craigieburn bypass Hume Freeway (M31) goes the opposite direction to what would have been normal traffic flow to appear that it was filmed in a left hand drive country.
 Editing took place in Sydney.

 Logan Marshall-Green based Grey's movement while under STEM's control on that of the character Zenyatta in the video game Overwatch.

 Cinematographer Stefan Duscio shot the film with Arri Alexa XT and Alexa Mini cameras and Panavision C- and E-Series anamorphic lenses.
 The unusual camerawork during the fight scenes was achieved by attaching a phone to Marshall-Green and having the Alexa Mini track the gyroscope of the phone.